whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 There may be many ways to cultivate passion and deep connection with others.
 But this deep gratitude helped me feel a love in my heart and desire to serve nonhumans I'd never experienced before.
 Earlier in life, I didn't give my sacred gifts to the nonhumans, and I didn't stand for what's right and protect them.
 Cultivating this practical, aware gratitude helped me get on a good path.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #27<br/>Learn to receive the tangible gifts of the Earth</div>
 <div class="rev-act-body">Have you ever felt curious to learn how to navigate by starlight, or eat wild foods?
 Or build a house of natural materials, or make fire by rubbing sticks together?
 Situational awareness, nutrition, housing, and fire are all examples of the endless gifts that the Earth can provide if you learn how to receive them with gratitude.<br/><br/>Notice any curiosity you've felt about some aspect of the nonhuman world, even going back to your childhood.
 Whatever it is, follow that curiosity.
-Learn how to make fire, or forage local foods, or wherever your curiosity guides you so that you begin to receive the gifts of the Earth.</div></div>
+Learn how to make fire, forage wild foods, or wherever your curiosity guides you so that you begin to receive the gifts of the Earth.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Give thanks for Earth's intangible gifts</div>
 <div class="rev-act-body">Have you ever gone on a walk to get fresh air and clear your head?
 Or gone to the woods for private time away from people?<br/><br/>When I practice noticing gifts I receive and giving thanks, I often feel most grateful for intangible gifts.
 I'm grateful to forests for giving privacy when I want alone time, or private time with friends.
 I'm grateful to the birds for their songs that lift my spirit in the morning, and grateful to the moon for its enchanting light.
 When I imagine life without any trees or birds or the moon, it's easy to think how poorer that life would be, and it's easy to feel grateful for their gifts.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>